IBM/dsx-twitter-auto-analysis/DEVELOPING.md

 Transforming the data
 ---------------------
 You can't analyze the data that you have just loaded into the data frames the way it is.
-You must first mung the data.
+You must first transform the data.
 The following transformations are performed on the data:

 1) Remove the time from the timestamp values as only the date information is used.